-company names: Abbreviate Co. and Corp.; do not use a comma before Inc. or Ltd.
+company names: It is acceptable to abbreviate Co. and Corp.
+Do not use a comma before Inc. or Ltd.

-COMPASS: Sweet Success Center: Located on the main floor of Thomas Library, it is a resource center encompassing a variety of student support services, including advising, tutoring, Success Ambassadors, Career Services, Disability Services, Student Employment, and leadership programs.
+COMPASS: Sweet Success Center: Located on the main floor of Thomas Library, it is a resource center encompassing a variety of student support services, including advising, tutoring, Success Ambassadors, Career and Professional Development, Disability Services, Student Employment, and leadership programs.
 The center is named in recognition of a lead gift made by Alicia Sweet Hupp '82 and her family.
 COMPASS is acceptable on second reference.